WriteThemFirst/approvals-java/README.md

 So we decided to implement quickly a subset of the initial features and deploy the dependency on Maven Central!

-Thanks a lot to [all the people behind Approvals](https://github.com/orgs/approvals/people) then, because we surely got the inspiration from their work!
+Thanks a lot to [all the people behind Approvals](https://github.com/orgs/approvals/people), because we got the inspiration from their work!

 Thanks also to all people who created those tools we love: